 I arrived at 6pm when the light shows started and it was really busy, most likely as everyone just got off work, so if you can arrive a bit later on in the evening you are likely to run into less of a crowd.
 The projections run to midnight though in many of the locations.

-Vivid Sydney is on till June 10th 2013 and is a family friendly event so why not just pop down for some fun without your camera and enjoy it.
-You can always return another night and take on a more serious approach to the light show.
+Vivid Sydney is a family friendly event so why not just pop down for some fun with your friends and family + of course your camera!

 Cheers, Luke 🙂